alluiz/clysh/README.md

     Root: true
 ```

-To use this create a new Console Application, then in your main method write this:
+To use this create a new **Console Application**, then in your main method write this:

 ```
 public static void Main(string[] args)